Features / Help

 • do quick touch-ups to the text

-• retrieve clips from the Clipboard history
+• quickly paste clips from the Clipboard history

 • find and replace

-• insert new content on each line
+• insert or trim content on each line

 • keep or delete lines or characters based on various criteria